Deezzir/Golang-Projects/README.md

 ### Resository Structure

-- `crud` - a folder with GoLang CRUD API project
+- `reps-crud`  - a folder with simple Repository CRUD API that picks the data from the mock_data.json file
+- `reps-store` - a folder with  MySQL Repository Management System